Ebubekir-Tas/stick-arena-reborn-v2/README.md

   - [ ] Room creation
   - [ ] 5 minute timer for the room
   - [ ] Quick Play support
-    - This will likely mean that there needs to be support for unregistered users
-  - [ ] Player disconnections in the middle of a game
-    - Ideally there should be a system in place to discourage this from happening
 - [ ] Creds
 - [ ] Cosmetic: Spinners
 - [ ] Cosmetic: Pets